czesiu/Luma.SmartHub/README.md

 - Presence detection - adjusting home state, notification about burglary.
 - Notifications - various methods: sound, light, email and phone.

 SmartHub is modular.
-You can implement your own module implementation or add new features.
+You can add your own module implementation or add new features.
 So above list is only main planned features list.

 ## Modules